Torque (College Board AP® Physics 1: Algebra-Based): Exam Questions

 When the block is released from rest and as the block travels toward the ground, the magnitude of the tension exerted on the block by the string is F subscript T.

-The following circle represents the pulley in Figure 1.
-On the circle, draw and label the forces (not components) exerted on the pulley after the block is released.
+The circle in Figure 2 represents the pulley.
+On Figure 2, draw and label the forces (not components) exerted on the pulley after the block is released.
 Draw each force as a distinct arrow starting on, and pointing away from, the point at which the force is exerted.

 A grey circle representing the pulley from Figure 1.